gianmarco27/Poggi-Stagliano-Stucchi/DD/DD.md

 architecture and the components of the system underlying the connection between them and their principal operations.
 Here there are also the sequence diagrams that are used to describe the runtime view of the components.
 At the end of the chapter there is a description of the selected architectural styles and patterns.

+The third chapter describes how the components of the system fulfill the requirements specified in the RASD document explaining which method of the components is used for every requirement.

+The fourth chapter gives instruction on how it could be the best way to proceed in the implementation, the integration and the testing.
+At the begin describes the most appropriate plan for the implementation, then gives a description of how the component should be intregate between themself and finally describes the testing plan and the approach that should be adopted.

+The fifth chapter is about the mockup referring to the mockup presented in the RASD document.

+The sixth chapter shows the effort spent by each group member on the various section of the project.

 ## 2. Overall Architecture

-### 2.1 Overview
+### A. Overview

 Depending on the functionality the system software should rely on different types of architecture, traditional requests are served via a Client-Server paradigm implementation while the most active operations are performed following the Publisher-Subscriber paradigm.